OktarianTB/simple-image-classifier/README.md

 # simple-image-classifier
-Number recognition without any ML libraries, integrated within a Flask web application.
+A simple image classifier for digit recognition without using any ML libraries.